 Currently, persons considered most at risk for novel coronavirus infection are those older than 70 years of age, those who are immunocompromised, and those with underlying medical conditions.

 Coronaviruses are spread through contacts and droplets.
 The Ontario Ministry of Health is recommending a precautionary approach that combines Airborne Precautions and Droplet/Contact Precautions in addition to Routine Practices for any patient with suspected COVID-19.
+Airborne precautions (including the use of N95 respirators) were initially put into place to protect health care workers; however, in light of new evidence, the precautions for the COVID-19 virus have been downgraded to droplet.

 The Ministry of Health has developed guidance documents for health care providers to assist in potentially identifying and managing individuals who may be exposed to COVID-19.
 The most up-to-date versions can be located on the Ministry of Health’s Sector Specific Guidance website.

-Novel coronavirus can cause illness ranging from very mild, cold-like discomfort to a severe lung infection.
+COVID-19 can cause illness ranging from very mild, cold-like discomfort to a severe lung infection.
 Symptoms can include:

 Atypical symptoms commonly found in children, seniors, and individuals living with a developmental disability can include: